SiddPlus/GitHubTutorial/Dev Commentary.md

 ## Research

+For this project, I conducted extensive research on FInterp To node and explored the Unreal Engine to create a more immersive experience.
+I prioritized studying official documentation to develop my ability to learn new techniques independently and without direct guidance.

+Additionally, I used an example of an existing game to deepen my understanding of puzzle games mechanics and ensure its proper implementation within the game.

+In this project, I studied Henry Jenkins' perspectives on video games as a 'lively art' to enhance my understanding of designing innovative, interactive, and emotionally resonant game experiences.

 ### Portal 2

 Portal 2 is a critically acclaimed first-person puzzle-platformer by Valve that expands on its predecessor's innovative mechanics.
 Players navigate the Aperture Science facility using a Portal Gun, which creates linked portals for solving intricate puzzles.
 The game introduces new elements, such as repulsion, propulsion gels, and laser redirection, to add depth to the puzzles.
 With its rich narrative driven by the AI characters GLaDOS and Wheatley, the game weaves dark humor into a compelling story of corporate deception and experimentation.
 Portal 2 also features cooperative gameplay where two players work together to solve puzzles, emphasizing teamwork and communication.
 The game is celebrated for its clever design, gradual learning curve, and innovative integration of physics, making it a masterclass in puzzle-based game mechanics.